Baldwin apple: origin, cultivation & uses

 Origin and history

-The ‘Baldwin’ apple originated in Massachusetts, USA.
-In 1847, the “Horticulturist and Journal of Rural Art and Rural Taste” stated that the ‘Baldwin’ apple was first found and described around 1740 on the farm of Mr. Butters.
 The apple was first named ‘Butters Apple’ after him.
-Over the years, Mr. Butters observed that his tree was intensively frequented by woodpeckers, whereupon he christened it “Butters Woodpecker Apple”.
-Eventually, a certain Colonel Baldwin marketed the apple under his name.
+Over the years, Mr. Butters observed that his tree was intensively frequented by woodpeckers, whereupon he christened it ‘Butters Woodpecker Apple’.
+Eventually, Colonel Baldwin marketed the apple under his name.
 Today, a monument stands on the spot where Mr. Butters’ tree once stood hundreds of years ago.

 ‘Baldwin’ taste and properties

 The flesh is green-yellow, crunchy and juicy.
-It is characterised by a mild acidity in combination with a vinous sweetness and a light, rose-like aroma.
+It is characterised by a mild acidity in combination with a vinous sweetness and a light rose-like aroma.
 These are the characteristics that made the ‘Baldwin’ apple popular in its heyday.
-The core is faintly indicated with large, open compartments.
+The core is faintly indicated with large open compartments

 Special features in cultivation and care

-For those who prefer to tame the strong growing varities, ‘Baldwin’ apple trees can be grafted with weak-growing rootstocks.
+For those who prefer to tame the strong growing varieties, ‘Baldwin’ apple trees can be grafted with weak-growing rootstocks.
 The resulting smaller trees can be better treated with plant protection products.
 Pruning is also simplified.

-In professional cultivation, varieties that are resistant to diseases and pests are preferred, but in a suitable location, the cultivation of the ‘Baldwin’ apple is possible in both the private and professional sectors.
+In professional cultivation, varieties that are resistant to diseases and pests are preferred, but in a suitable location, the cultivation of the ‘Baldwin’ apple is possible in both private and professional sectors.

 Cultivation and care at a glance: